Umuoji people: Origin myth

 Two possible sources about Umuoji origin have been postulated.
 Both apparently are derived from oral tradition.
 The first, more widely held, is that Umuoji people originated from a man called Okodu, who was a descendant of a man called Nri.
 Another is that one Okoli Oti from Arochukwu was the ancestor of Umuoji.

-In those early days, only the people of Arochukwu (Umuchukwu meaning Children of Supreme God) and Nri, who were also regarded as sacred people or mediators between men and the gods, were free to travel about and they were the two predominant sets of people who were known throughout the then Igbo nation.
+In those early days, only the people of Arochukwu (Umuchukwu, meaning Children of Supreme God) and Nri, who were also regarded as sacred people or mediators between men and the gods, were free to travel about and they were the two predominant sets of people who were known throughout the then-Igbo nation.
 The Aro people were great warriors with sophisticated weapons that gave them a military advantage over the other inhabitants of the Igbo nation.
-Consequently, one great warrior, Okoli Oti from Arochukwu is believed to have set out in company of his followers to visit the famous Eze Nri (the great king of Nri).
+Consequently, one great warrior named "Okoli Oti" from Arochukwu is believed to have set out in company of his followers to visit the famous Eze Nri (the great king of Nri).
 His intention was not that friendly but on reaching the Nri Kingdom, he changed his mind as a result of what he heard and saw about the Nri people.
 Okoli later decided to settle near the kingdom of his host and thereby found his own kingdom.
 He settled in the present area inhabited by Abatete people.
 Okoli later married a woman from Nri town.
 Some of his men never went back to their places of origin.
 They also raised up families later known as Isiuzo, Azu, Owa, Akwa, Oraofia and Mputu.